Numeric (version 23.1)

 m_max.

-compress(condition, m, dimension=-1)
+compress(condition, m, axis=-1)

 to those elements of condition that are "true". condition must be the